-- Both of the following: - a.
-The patient is diagnosed with sickle-cell, cancer-related, or end-of-life pain d.
+- 1. Both of the following: - a.
+The patient is diagnosed with sickle-cell, cancer-related, or end-of-life pain b.
+The patient signed a pain agreement consistent with the American Academy of Pain Management guidelines c.
+The risks of use of a high dose schedule II, III, or IV analgesic use (e.g., tolerance, dependence, respiratory depression, cognitive impairment) have been discussed with the patient d.
 The provider has a plan to monitor for signs of misuse, abuse, and addiction during therapy

-- 2. All of the following: - a.
+- 2. ALL of the following: - a.
 The patient has a diagnosis of pain